rmesch/Bitmaps2Video/README.md

     TBitmapEncoder for platforms Win32 and Win64,
       relatively stable with H264, Mpeg-4, Mjpeg, Mpeg1/2 encoders and .avi, .mp4 containers.

-    TBitmapEncoderM for cross platform with less features and less tested.
+    TBitmapEncoderM for cross platform, a little less tested.
       Demo currently working with Win32, Win64, Android, Android64 thanks to TurboMagic.
       Recently more features translated from Win-version, more thoroughly tested under Android32, better demo.